-Are there guidlines for planning a Catholic funeral?
+Are there guidelines for planning a Catholic funeral?

 Most Catholic parishes will have guidelines for planning a Catholic funeral.
-There are several books which have been written which are also helpful guides.
-At the Cathedral of Saint Andrew we recommend Through Death to Life.
-When you meet with the priest to plan the funeral, he will have a copy of that book to plan your loved ones service.
+There are several books that have been written which are also helpful guides.
+At the Cathedral of Saint Andrew, we recommend Through Death to Life.
+When you meet with the priest to plan the funeral, he will have a copy of that book to plan the service of your loved one.

 What does the family of the deceased need to do?